adinapalayoor/ProjectManagementSite/README.md

 We used html to build the design of our application and JavaScript to connect the functionality of the handlers to buttons and labels.

 ## AWS
+AWS was critical in allowing us to interact with our application in real time.

+### Lambda
-Lambda: allow us to do actions within the application and have those actions stored in the cloud S3 bucket: uploaded javascript files into this bucket and created a URL from the html files API Gateway: deployed the API once all actions had a handler attached
+- allow us to do actions within the application and have those actions stored in the cloud
+### S3 bucket
+- uploaded javascript files into this bucket and created a URL from the html files
+### API Gateway
+- deployed the API once all actions had a handler attached
+### RDS
-RDS: allowed us to store all data created and deleted in a database and have that database be stored in the cloud
+- allowed us to store all data created and deleted in a database and have that database be stored in the cloud